manofgod747/Economics/README.md

 #### Politics
 Politics is the system of governance involved in matters of output, pollution, technology and optimization.

+#### Taxation
+Taxation is a method of resource redistribution to an enemy that takes the right to redistribute by force

 #### Transaction Cost
 Unproductive endeavours.